Guides

-1. The Cardinal Rule – Know the lay of the land
+1. The Cardinal Rule - Know the Lay of the Land

 Interestingly, you can check out the Google Earth Mapping Application to view your “solar day”; enter your address and click on the sun icon to see the sunlight, and how it shines on your home at any hour of any given day of the year.